- Disney Dream – Dining and Restaurants

 Royal Palace serves French-inspired cuisine fit for a king or queen.
 The decor is inspired by classic Disney Princess films, including hand-painted portraits of Aurora, Cinderella, Snow White, and Belle.

-Families will play an interactive role in an action-packed Avengers mission at Worlds of Marvel, the first Marvel cinematic dining adventure that has an Avengers mission unfolding right there in the dining room, complete with a worldly menu inspired by the Marvel Cinematic Universe.
+Families will play an interactive role in an action-packed Avengers mission at Worlds of Marvel, the first Marvel cinematic dining adventure with an Avengers mission in the dining room, complete with a worldly menu inspired by the Marvel Cinematic Universe.
 VIEW FULL MENU WITH PHOTOS